 After work is when I have my first big meal--sometime between 1:00 and 3:00, depending on the day.
 It's usually something like chicken or beef from the night before, some Greek yogurt or cottage cheese, and some veggies.
 If I don't have any leftovers, I'll eat a can of tuna or salmon or hard-boiled eggs that I cooked on the weekend.

-I'll do some weight training after my lunch (Caroline Girvan on YouTube has my favorite workouts) then sit down to work on my nutrition coaching or reading.
+I'll do some weight training after my lunch (Caroline Girvan on YouTube has my favorite workouts) then sit down to work on my blog or reading.
 (Sometimes this is also when you'll find me snoozing on the couch.
 Sleep is a priority, after all!)

-Around 5:00 I'll make dinner so that we're done by 6:00 and the kid can be off to her various activities.
+Around 5:00 I'll make dinner so that we're done by 6:00.
+(I try not to eat anything within three hours of bedtime.)
 Dinner is usually some sort of meat, a vegetable like broccoli or cauliflower, maybe some cottage cheese or egg salad, and fruit for dessert.

 Then it's time to veg for a while with a book or a show.
 When it's cooler, I’ll have a cup of tea, which keeps me from snacking.
 One of my newest habits is to stretch for 20 minutes in the evening.
 It has made a world of difference in my ability to start running again, and often serves as my meditation time, as well.